jz-Jiang/E-finder/README.md

 ## Step 5: Differential analysis
 In this step, differentail gene lists and sites with differential H3K27ac levels under two conditions were obtained.
-For RNA-seq, the "DESeq2_command.R" script can be used.
+For RNA-seq, the "Up_lncRNAs_command.R" script can be used.
 For ChIP-seq, the following command can be used:
 ```
 macs2 bdgdiff --t1 T1BDG --t2 T2BDG --c1 C1BDG --c2 C2BDG [-C CUTOFF] [-l MINLEN] [--d1 DEPTH1] [--d2 DEPTH2] --o-prefix OPREFIX